workeainc/alphapulse/README.md

 ## 🎯 Overview

-**AlphaPulse** is a sophisticated, enterprise-grade algorithmic trading system designed for high-frequency cryptocurrency trading.
-Built with modern microservices architecture, it combines real-time market data analysis, advanced machine learning models, and multi-strategy decision making to deliver high-confidence trading signals with **<100ms latency** and **75-85% accuracy**.
+**AlphaPulse** is a sophisticated, enterprise-grade signal analysis and recommendation engine designed for cryptocurrency market intelligence.
+Built with modern microservices architecture, it combines real-time market data analysis, advanced machine learning models, and multi-strategy decision making to deliver high-confidence trading signal recommendations with **<100ms latency** and **75-85% accuracy**.

 ### 🎪 Core Philosophy

-AlphaPulse operates on the principle of **consensus-based decision making**, where multiple independent analysis engines must agree before generating a signal.
+AlphaPulse operates on the principle of **consensus-based decision making**, where multiple independent analysis engines must agree before generating a signal recommendation.
 This approach significantly reduces false positives and increases signal reliability.

+### ⚠️ Important: Analysis Engine, Not Execution Platform

+**AlphaPulse provides signal analysis and recommendations - it does NOT execute trades.**

+**What AlphaPulse DOES:**
+- ✅ Real-time market data analysis
+- ✅ High-confidence signal generation
+- ✅ Risk parameter recommendations (SL/TP/position sizing)
+- ✅ ML-based pattern detection and validation
+- ✅ Alerts and notifications for signal opportunities

+**What AlphaPulse DOES NOT DO:**
+- ❌ Execute trades on exchanges
+- ❌ Manage real positions
+- ❌ Place orders automatically
+- ❌ Handle exchange trading credentials

+**Users maintain full control:** You review recommendations and execute trades manually on your preferred exchange.

 ### 🎯 Target Performance Metrics